Aqueduct (bridge)

-Aqueducts (or water bridges) are bridges constructed to convey watercourses across gaps such as valleys or ravines.
+Aqueducts are bridges constructed to convey watercourses across gaps such as valleys or ravines.
 The term aqueduct may also be used to refer to the entire watercourse, as well as the bridge.
 Large navigable aqueducts are used as transport links for boats or ships.
 Aqueducts must span a crossing at the same level as the watercourses on each end.
 The word is derived from the Latin aqua ("water") and ducere ("to lead"), therefore meaning "to lead water".
 A modern version of an aqueduct is a pipeline bridge.
 They may take the form of tunnels, networks of surface channels and canals, covered clay pipes or monumental bridges.

 Ancient bridges for water

 Although particularly associated with the Romans, aqueducts were likely first used by the Minoans around 2000 BCE.
 The Minoans had developed what was then an extremely advanced irrigation system, including several aqueducts.

 In the seventh century BCE, the Assyrians built an 80 km long limestone aqueduct, which included a 10 m high section to cross a 300 m wide valley, to carry water to their capital city, Nineveh.